shenqq377/IDOW/README.md

   author={Shen, Qianqian and Zhao, Yunhan and Kwon, Nahyun and Kim, Jeeeun and Li, Yanan and Kong, Shu}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2025}
-@inproceedings{shen2023high,
-        title={A high-resolution dataset for instance detection with multi-view object capture}, author={Shen, Qianqian and Zhao, Yunhan and Kwon, Nahyun and Kim, Jeeeun and Li, Yanan and Kong, Shu}, booktitle={NeurIPS Datasets & Benchmark Track},
-        year={2023}
 ```